Famagusta: Cityscape

-Famagusta's historic city centre is surrounded by the fortifications of Famagusta, which have a roughly rectangular shape, built mainly by the Venetians in the 15th and 16th centuries, though some sections of the walls have been dated earlier times, as far as 1211.
+Famagusta's historic city centre is surrounded by the fortifications of Famagusta, which have a roughly rectangular shape, built mainly by the Venetians in the 15th and 16th centuries, though some sections of the walls have been dated earlier, as far as 1211.
 Originally there were only two gates into the walled city, the Land Gate and the Sea Gate.
 As part of the development of the port, the Arsenal Gate was opened to land traffic in 1933, then in 1965 the North Gate was opened by the Turkish Municipality of Famagusta.
 The original Sea Gate of 1310 is not used and has been undergoing restoration.

 Some important landmarks and visitor attractions in the old city are: